 It attempts to integrate the history of early modern French India with the more developed historiographies of the French Atlantic and metropolitan France.

-My dissertation, Producing Pondichéry: Social Categories and Urban Development in French India, 1690-1742, considers new constructions of race, gender, and class, emerged in the contexts of growing urban developed fostered by French agents-colonizers and South Asian resident.
-Considering the contexts of French financial agendas, I explore how negotiations over the definitions and control of colonial space contributed to the unique socio-urban development of Pondichéry.
+My dissertation, Producing Pondichéry: Social Categories and Urban Development in French India, 1690-1742, considers how new constructions of race, gender, and class by French agents-colonizers and South Asian resident emerged in the contexts of developing urban space.
+Considering the contexts of the French State's financial agendas, I explore how negotiations over the definitions and control of colonial space contributed to the unique socio-urban development of Pondichéry.
 Analyzing notarial records, correspondence, court records, and other archival documents in France, India, and the United Kingdom, my research studies Pondichéry’s development into a global nexus for South Asian communities, French agent-colonizers, and other world travelers in India as a socially based process as much as an economically based one.
-In doing so, I explore an alternate viewpoint from which to analyze the French colonial progress on the Indian sub-continent aside from the more traditional focus on the French East India Trading Companies of the eighteenth century.
+In doing so, I explore an alternate viewpoint to analyze the French colonial entrenchment on the Indian sub-continent aside from the more traditional focus on eighteenth-century trading companies.